HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-3 Understanding bands.md

 #### The Amateur Radio Band Plan

 Amateur radio frequencies are organized into "bands" based on their wavelengths.
-For example, the "2-meter band" refers to frequencies around 144-148 MHz, where the wavelength is approximately 2 meters.
+For example, the "2-meter band" refers to frequencies in the 144-148 MHz range, where the wavelength is approximately 2 meters.
 These band designations provide a quick way to reference different frequency ranges and their general characteristics.

 The bands available to radio amateurs are carefully allocated through international agreements to provide a variety of propagation characteristics.
 This thoughtful allocation gives amateurs access to frequencies that can:
 - Travel around the world (HF)